 Eligibility.
 All faculty are eligible to participate.
 It is possible to participate more than once, but not in the same semester and not with the same set of colleagues.
 In any event preference will be given to pre-tenure faculty and to those who have never before participated in the roundtable program.

 Application Procedure.
 Self-formed groups of four faculty colleagues should submit their names, a list of the work each group member will be sharing, and a short, one-paragraph description of the rationale for the group composition to the Dean of the Faculty.

 Guidelines.
 Groups of four can be formed within or between departments, programs, or divisions.
 The groups can also be formed within or between faculty ranks.
 We do not expect groups to form around shared expertise or research areas; however, the constitution of each group should be conducive to informed dialogue.

 Incentive.
-All participants will receive a $500 research grant or salary stipend, plus six free lunches to be taken at the Faculty Club or a similarly priced restaurant.
-Please note that while it is possible to participate in this program more than once, the $500 incentive payment is limited to three times.
+In 2021-22, roundtable participants will receive a $500 research grant or salary supplement, plus six free lunches to be taken at the Faculty Club or a similarly priced restaurant.
+Please note that while it is possible to participate in this program more than once, the incentive payment is limited to three times.
 Also note that the incentive is not available to the same group of four (or substantially the same group) more than once.

 Note.
 The Oakley Center also sponsors faculty research groups, the distinction being that the Oakley groups focus on a seminar topic of common interest, not necessarily linked to the advancement of individual scholarship or creative work.
 In addition to stipends for 8-10 participants, the Oakley program can also provide supplemental funds for invited speakers or other seminar related activities.
 Click here to read more about the Oakley program.